 You can use a cloud-based drive service such as Dropbox, Google Drive or OneDrive to share VT data files with other users.
 This enables users on different PCs and in different locations to access the same files.

 In VT Transaction+, the data file ends in .vtr, and in VT Cash Book, it ends in .vcb.
 The screenshots show a .vtr file, but the process is the same for each program.

 Only one user can open a VT Transaction+ data file at a time, and if using VT Transaction+, each user requires their own licence.

 In this example, Dropbox is used, but the same principles apply for other cloud services.
-Once downloaded, the drive then appears on the list of your PC's drives:

-3.Share the file (or folder) with your accountant.
-In Dropbox, this is done by right clicking on the file or folder and selecting the Share option with the blue Dropbox icon:
+5.Using commands specific to the cloud service, share the file (or folder) with the other user(s).
+In Dropbox, this is done by right-clicking on the file or folder and selecting the Share command with the blue Dropbox icon: